Military history of Somalia: Invasion of Madagascar

+Sofala

+One of the oldest harbours documented in Southern Africa, medieval Sofala was erected and colonized on the edge of a wide estuary formed by the Buzi River (called Rio de Sofala in older maps).
+By the Somali merchants from Mogadishu, who then established a colony in Mozambique to extract gold from the mines in Sofala.

+Early Adalite-Ethiopian confrontations

 The oldest son Sabr ad-Din II build a new capital eastwards of Zeila known as Dakkar and began referring to himself as the King of Adal.
 He continued the war against the Solomonic Empire.
-Despite his army's smaller size, he was able to defeat the Solomonids at the battles of Serjan and Zikr Amhara and consequently pillaged the surrounding areas.
-Many similar battles were fought between the Adalites and the Solomonids with both sides achieving victory and suffering defeat but ultimately Sultan Sabr ad-Din II successfully managed to drive the Solomonic army out of Adal territory.
+Despite his army's smaller size, he was able to defeat the Solomonid Abyssinians at the battles of Serjan and Zikr Amhara, consequently pillaged the surrounding areas.
+Many similar battles were fought between the Adalites and the Solomonids with both sides achieving victory and suffering defeat but ultimately, Sultan Sabr ad-Din II successfully managed to drive the Solomonic army out of Adal territory.
 He died a natural death and was succeeded by his brother Mansur ad-Din who invaded the capital and royal seat of the Solomonic Empire and drove Emperor Dawit II to Yedaya where according to al-Maqrizi, Sultan Mansur destroyed a Solomonic army and killed the Emperor.
 He then advanced to the mountains of Mokha where he encountered a 30 000 strong Solomonic army.
 The Adalite soldiers surrounded their enemies and for two months besieged the trapped Solomonic soldiers until a truce was declared in Mansur's favour.